ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 {{site.data.keyword.vmwaresolutions_full}} provides automation to deploy VMware technology components in {{site.data.keyword.CloudDataCents_notm}} across the globe.
-The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in another geography and/or into another {{site.data.keyword.cloud_notm}} pod within the same data center.
+The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in one of the following options:

+1. Another geography.
+2. Another {{site.data.keyword.cloud_notm}} pod within the same data center.
+3. Another geography and another {{site.data.keyword.cloud_notm}} pod within the same data center.

 The {{site.data.keyword.cloud_notm}} Private (ICP) and Cloud Automation Manager (CAM) products can be manually deployed into your on-premises virtualization platform, enabling cloud management from on-premises locations.
-Alternatively, ICP and CAM are offered as service extensions to an existing or new VMware vCenter Server on {{site.data.keyword.cloud_notm}} (VCS) deployment, via automation, enabling cloud management from {{site.data.keyword.cloud_notm}}.
+Alternatively, ICP and CAM are offered as service extensions to an existing or new VMware vCenter Server on {{site.data.keyword.cloud_notm}} deployment, via automation, enabling cloud management from {{site.data.keyword.cloud_notm}}.

 ICP is an application platform for developing and managing on-premises, containerized applications.
-It is an integrated environment for managing containers that includes the container orchestrator Kubernetes, a private image repository, a management console, and monitoring frameworks.
+It's an integrated environment for managing containers that includes the container orchestrator Kubernetes, a private image repository, a management console, and monitoring frameworks.